 This position will be assigned to the Joint Administration Office in Whittier, CA. Initial salary placement will be based on the selected candidate's qualifications.

-A valid California Class C driver license for positions performing on the job driving -AND-
+Candidates must possess: A valid California Class C driver's license for positions performing on-the-job driving -AND-

 This posting will remain open until vacancy is filled and is subject to closure without notice.

 - Applications and Supplemental Questions will be reviewed and evaluated for relevant experience.